jsosulski/toeplitzlda/README.md

 We use `poetry` for dependency management.
 If you have it installed you can simply use `poetry install` to set up the virtual environment with all dependencies.
-All extra features can be installed with `poetry install -E solver,neuro`.
+All extra features can be installed with `poetry install -E solver -E neuro`.

 If setup does not work for you, please open an issue.
-We cannot guarantee support for many different platforms, but could provide a [singularity](https://sylabs.io/guides/3.5/user-guide/introduction.html) image.
+We cannot provide in-depth support for many different platforms, but could provide a [singularity](https://sylabs.io/guides/3.5/user-guide/introduction.html) image.

 ## Learning from label proportions